BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Plan-Bay-Area-2050-Growth-Framework/README.md

 Two jurisdictions PDAs did not qualify as Transit-Rich following our methodology.

 **Downtown Gilroy PDA**

 Following our model, the Downtown Gilroy Gilroy PDA was close to becoming designated a Transit-Rich PDA as it fell 49.87% within the Transit-Rich eligibility area.
 The model designated Downtown Gillroy as a Connected Commuity Outside a High Resource Area as it was 70.93% within the Connected Community outside a High Resource Area.
 This PDA was quite close to meeting the criteria for Transit-Rich and was therefore designated as a Transit-Rich PDA.

 **Petaluma Corona PDA**

 Folliwng our model, the Corona PDA was 41.53% within a Transit-Rich eligiblity area.
 The model designated the Corona PDa as a Connected Community Outside a High Resource Area as it was 76.55% within the Connected Community outside a High Resource Area.
 Using the jurisdictions methodology of buffering around the station parcel vs. our methdology of bufering around the center point of the station, the Corona PDA was 55.23% within a Transit-Rich Area.
 The Corona PDA was therefore designated as a Transit-Rich PDA using the methdology put forward by the jurisdcition.
 The map showing the different methodologies employed can be viewed [here](https://mtcdrive.box.com/s/0tykn1cantz4gavm4b65koqynf1u4pym).

+For more information about these excpetions, contact Mark Shorett via email at mshorett@bayareametro.gov.

 ## Expected Outcomes